 "It's not like somebody says, 'Oh my God, I'm going to go home and just use lip balm all night, and it's going to be so great.'
 It’s something that’s done automatically, to reduce anxiety. "

 Dr. Mattila notes that patients bring up compulsive lip balm usage more during the winter, which is why he believes there's a physical component to the issue.
 "But, that’s really secondary," he says.
 "It's a ritual and a self-soothing mechanism, just like hand-washing."

 Kerri never sought professional treatment for her lip balm usage, and neither we nor Dr. Mattila are in a position to diagnose her.
 She now lives in Los Angeles and says the milder climate has reduced her need to reapply — but it hasn't eliminated it entirely.
 "I still keep five tubes in my purse and one at work, but it’s definitely not as intense as it used to be."

-Her current favorite is EOS balm, a brand that prides itself on using all-natural, non-drying ingredients.
+Her current favourite is EOS balm, a brand that prides itself on using all-natural, non-drying ingredients.
 Lip Balm Anonymous lists EOS as one of the lesser villains of the lip balm industry.
 Like all balms, EOS still falls under the realm of suspicion.
 "It’s not clear that this product is any less addictive," writes Lip Balm Anonymous.
-"Indeed, the fragrance, flavor, and unique packaging are likely to only to continue the fetishizing of lip balm by addicts."
+"Indeed, the fragrance, flavour, and unique packaging are likely to only to continue the fetishising of lip balm by addicts."